Pacific Debt Relief Company Logo

 Why Does a Good Credit Score Matter?

 Credit rating measures how well you can pay back debt.
 Higher scores mean that your lender will see your credit report and your credit history.
-In the FICO system, credit scores of 900 or higher are considered perfect.
+In the FICO system, a credit score of 900 or higher is considered perfect.
+Is it worth having good credit?
+Absolutely.

 What's considered a good credit score?